edisonpapers/the-working-estate/README.md

     - [“Men’s Labor” Landscaping and Chauffeuring​](/9)
     - [Rest and Respite ](/10)

-NOTE: We will add/change this text, it's just stand in for the landing page, before the exhibit/essay begins.
+NOTE: We will change this text, it's just stand in for the landing page, before the exhibit/essay begins.

 This site highlights the Glenmont Estate.
 It is a collaboration between Research Fellow Melissa Benbow, Edison Papers Director Paul Israel, and Nicole Wines.
 Click on the links below to explore this exhibit.
 ​